christian berstart brut

 Joaquim Vicens Gironella

 Born in Catalonia, Gironella (1911-1997) followed at an early age in his father’s footsteps in cork craftsmanship.
-Engendering a lifelong history with cork, unbothered by the exile to France forced by Franco.
-Thus, in 1948, Jean Dubuffet and André Breton dedicated an exhibition to him.
+He engenders a lifelong history with cork, which the exile to France forced by Franco will not stop.
+In 1948, Jean Dubuffet and André Breton dedicated an exhibition to him.
 Then, in 1967, Gironella is included in the exhibition L’art brut at the Musée des Arts Décoratif (Paris), hosted by François Mathey, then chief curator.
 Since 2021, he has been part of the traveling exhibition Francesc Tosquelles.
-Comme une machine à coudre dans un champ de blé, which will end its road at the New York American Folk Art Museum (after Les Abattoirs, Toulouse ; The Reina Sofía Museum , Madrid ; Contemporary cultural center Barcelone).
+Comme une machine à coudre dans un champ de blé, which will end its road at the New York American Folk Art Museum (after Les Abattoirs, Toulouse ; The Reina Sofía Museum , Madrid ; Contemporary cultural center of Barcelona).

 More